TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

   - **Application binary** : You can select the application image to be flashed from this slot.
 SDK convention is to flash at a 512 KB offset (0x80000).
 This can be changed, but keep in mind that the bootloader booting this application should be aware of this offset as well.
 It is a configurable option in the Sysconfig of the bootloader.
 \endif
 \cond SOC_AM243X || SOC_AM64X || SOC_AM263PX || SOC_AM261X
-\if (SOC_AM263PX || SOC_AM261X)
   - **Application XIP binary** : You can select the XIP component to your application from this slot.
 These files will be of the format (`*.mcelf_xip`).
 These files already contain details as to where these need to be flashed, so no need to provide any offset in this case.
-\else
-  - **Application XIP binary** : You can select the XIP component to your application from this slot.
-These files will be of the format (`*.appimage_xip`).
-These files already contain details as to where these need to be flashed, so no need to provide any offset in this case.
-\endif
 \endcond
   - **Custom data** : This slot can be used to flash any custom data file at an arbitrary offset.
 Don't forget to provide the offset